 Teacher and Staff Availability

-Teachers and other employees will be working, on-site or remotely, during the regularly posted hours of each school.
+Teachers and other employees will be working during the regularly posted hours of each school.
 Correspondence received after school hours will be answered as soon as possible during the subsequent school day.

 Educational Practices and Philosophy